Updated 7/7/17 to improve readability and add information.

 Anyone involved in the study or practice of naval warfare can attest to the prowess of submarines.
 While neither the flashiest nor most “visible” components of a navy, submarines are unique in their ability to provide access to contested regions.
-While surface ships are easy to spot and detect, modern submarines have proven very difficult to track.
-This means they can infiltrate areas that are heavily defended by anti-access/area denial (A2/AD) defenses much more easily than a surface fleet can.
-This article will focus on the Virginia-class nuclear attack submarine specifically.
+While surface ships are easy to detect and deter, modern submarines are extremely quiet, both sonically and in terms of electromagnetic emissions.
+This means they can infiltrate areas that are heavily defended by anti-access/area denial (A2/AD) defenses and sensors.
+This article will focus on the American Virginia-class nuclear attack submarine specifically.

-In addition to the Tomahawks, these boats have heavyweight torpedoes for engaging surface ships and other subs, the primary task of hunter-killer submarines.
-While these torpedoes are highly lethal against ships and other submarines at close range, they are of no use against shore-based systems or vessels at long range.
-In response to attack submarines’ shortcomings in long-range missile firepower, the US Navy has decided to field the Virginia Payload Module (VPM).
+In addition to the Tomahawks, Virginia-class boats have heavyweight torpedoes for engaging surface ships and other subs, the primary task of hunter-killer submarines.
+While these torpedoes are highly lethal against ships and other submarines at close range, they are of no use against shore-based targets and their range is limited.
+In response to the Virginia-class’s shortcomings in missile firepower, the US Navy has decided to upgrade its Virginia-class boats with the Virginia Payload Module (VPM).
 The VPM is a hull module which will be spliced into future Virginia-class nuclear attack submarines, adding extra payload space which can be used for missiles as well as other large-diameter cargo.

-The increased missile armament will be welcome in intensive combat.
-But, the VPM’s payload configurations extend far beyond offensive missiles alone.
-Remarkably wide in diameter and accessible while underway, the VPM modules could be used for a myriad of other payloads, including unmanned undersea vehicles, or UUVs.
-UUVs are essentially underwater drones which can be launched from submarines, surface ships or planes.
-Like their aerial counterparts, UUVs vary greatly in size and capabilities.
-The smallest ones can be easily launched from a rigid-hulled inflatable boat and possess relatively low endurance.
-The largest require a large ship or submarine for launch and can operate autonomously for days, giving them remarkable capacity to patrol and gather information.
+Since they are wide in diameter, the VPM tubes could be used for a myriad of payloads, including unmanned undersea vehicles, or UUVs.
+UUVs are essentially underwater drones which can be launched from submarines, surface ships, or planes.
+Like their aerial counterparts, UUVs vary greatly in size and capability.
+The smallest ones can be easily launched from a rigid-hulled inflatable boat and possess relatively low endurance, while the largest require a large ship or submarine for launch and can operate autonomously for days, giving them remarkable capacity to patrol and gather information.

-By offering such a versatile payload addition to the Virginia-class boats, the VPM is an archetype of sorts for the US Navy’s engineering philosophy.
-VPM fits into the Navy’s “distributed lethality” program, as it places more offensive missiles on submarines, diversifying and bolstering the Navy’s pool of cruise missile platforms.
-It also facilitates the more mundane but increasingly common tasks: surveillance, asymmetrical duties, etc. While high-end and lower-end capabilities often cannibalize each other’s budgets, VPM shows how the two can co-exist in a single versatile package.
-Further, this sort of of dual-use solution is one the Navy will increasingly find itself compelled towards as adversaries evolve and budgets remain strained; VPM is likely just the start of a trend towards modular and versatile systems in the US Navy.
+By virtue of its versatility, the VPM is an archetype of sorts for the US Navy’s current philosophy of modularity and expandability.
+For one, VPM fits into the Navy’s “distributed lethality” objective, as it places more offensive missiles on submarines, diversifying the arsenal of cruise missile platforms.
+It also facilitates the more mundane but increasingly common tasks: surveillance, asymmetrical duties, etc. While high-end and lower-end capabilities often cannibalize each other’s budgets, VPM shows how the two can be combined into a single solution.